 Knowing What Makes Windows Energy Efficient Can Save You Money

 When it comes to creating energy efficiency in your home, it’s easy to overlook the impact your windows have on your energy use.
 Drafty windows are easy to diagnose, but you don’t need to have a noticeable issue with your windows to benefit from replacement windows.
-The proper windows can help you save energy when it comes to heating and cooling your home.
+The proper windows can help you save money when it comes to heating and cooling your home.

 Get to Know the ENERGY STAR® Basics